input-output-hk/mithril/docs/website/versioned_docs/version-maintained/mithril/advanced/mithril-protocol/protocol.md

 three important parameters are generated:

 - `m`: defines the number of lotteries that a single user can participate in to sign a message
-- `k`: defines the the required number of distinct lottery indices slots needed to create a valid multi-signature
+- `k`: defines the required number of distinct lottery indices needed to create a valid multi-signature
 - `phi_f` (as denoted in the library): defines the chance of a signer to win a lottery.

 :::